OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/geometry/RdlInstancerGeometry.md

     <p class="scene-class-type">
       <b>IntVector</b>
       default: &lt;scene_rdl2.__scene_rdl2__.IntVector object at ...&gt;
-      <p class="scene-class-comments">A list of index values to specify entry of "reference" per instance.
-The length should be either 0 or consistent with "positions"|"xform_list".
+      <p class="scene-class-comments">A list of index values to specify which reference geometry to instance at each   position.
+The list corresponds to entries in the "references" attribute.
+The length of the list should be either 0 or consistent with "positions"|"xform_list".
 The index entry falls back to 0 when this attribute is empty or the value of entry is out of index range</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.geometry.RdlInstancerGeometry.attributes.ref_indices.images data=site.data.user-reference.scene-objects.geometry.RdlInstancerGeometry-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.geometry.RdlInstancerGeometry.attributes.ref_indices.links heading=4-%}
     </p>